Do you know what’s worse than an abandoned cart? Not knowing why it happened!

 Now, you can track different customer activity and conversions on your WooCommerce store and send the data to Google Analytics.

-You can use two methods to test if the conversion tracking is working correctly: using Google Tag Assistant and debug mode of Google Analytics.
+You can use two methods to test whether the conversion tracking is working correctly: Google Tag Assistant and Google Analytics debug mode.

-To do this, go to https://tagassistant.google.com/, add the domain for which you added the Google Analytics ID, and hit connect.
+To do this, go to Google Tag Assistant, add the domain for which you added the Google Analytics ID, and hit connect.

-Once connected, whatever action you take to the connected store will be shown here on the tag assistant dashboard.
+Once connected, any action you take on the connected store will appear here on the tag assistant dashboard.

-You can click on any of the events to find more details.
+You can click any event to see more details.

 Here are the details of the purchase event:

-To see what actions are triggering live, go to debug view from Google Analytics.
+To see what actions are triggering in real time, go to the DebugView inside Google Analytics.

-It'll show all the events that are triggered on your website based on your users' activities in a timeline.
+It'll show all events triggered on your website by your users' activities in a timeline.

 Google Ads is one of the most popular marketing tools for promoting your brand and driving traffic to your WooCommerce store, ultimately leading to conversions.